nene/zwiftout/README.md

 - Repeats (and nested repeats)
 - Unsupported params: message duration & y-position
 - More restricted syntax for text (with quotes)
+- Support for tags
+- Include free-ride to zone types